wearrrrr/ResourceDragon/PLUGIN_API.md

 - Plugins are responsible for managing their own memory
 - Data returned by `OpenStream` should *always* be allocated with `malloc`, it will be freed by ResourceDragon itself using `free` later.
 - The caller will free the memory, so ensure it's compatible
-- Clean up all resources in the `Destroy` function

 ## Platform Considerations